 ABOUT US

-The Set Me Free Project ® is a nonprofit organization whose mission is to bring prevention education to youth and families to stop human trafficking before it begins.
+The Set Me Free Project® is a nonprofit organization whose mission is to stop human trafficking before it starts by providing prevention education to all ages.

 Our curriculum is informative, interactive, and flexible, reaching students (K-12th grade), educators, parents and leaders in every facet of our communities.